wegue-oss/wegue/upgrade-notes.md

 ## v2 -> v3

-`Wegue` v3.x transited from `Vue 2` to `Vue 3` and from `Vuetify 2` to `Vuetify 3` which implies a lot of changes.
+`Wegue` v3.x transited from `Vue 2` to `Vue 3`, from `Vuetify 2` to `Vuetify 3` and from `Vue-CLI` to `Vite` which implies a lot of changes.

 `Wegue` team tried to introduce as few changes as possible to make the transition as smooth as it can be.
 This means components are still written using the `Options API` for example.

-To be compatible with all the required dependencies, minimal `node` version was raised to `v18.19.0` while minimal `npm` version was also raised to `v10.2.3`.
+To be compatible with all the required dependencies, minimal `node` version was raised to `v20.19.0` while minimal `npm` version was also raised to `v10.8.2`.

 Changes that were applied on the files present in the [app-starter](https://github.com/wegue-oss/wegue/commits/master/app-starter) directory should also be applied to your custom files present in the `app` directory.

-Don't forget to apply the changes made to the `.browserlistrc`, `.eslintrc.js` and `vue.config.js` files in the root directory too!
+### Vite

+`Vue-CLI` toolchain was replaced by `Vite` which means `Webpack` is replaced by `esbuild` and `Rollup` behind the scenes which implies a lot of changes in the code and in the configuration files.

+Comparing changes applied on the components present in the [app-starter](https://github.com/wegue-oss/wegue/commits/master/app-starter) directory and looking at the [vite.config.js](https://github.com/wegue-oss/wegue/blob/master/vite.config.js) in the root folder should give you a good overview of what has to be done.
+To have a broader view of the changes implied, you can also refer to the [how to migrate from Vue-CLI to Vite article](https://vueschool.io/articles/vuejs-tutorials/how-to-migrate-from-vue-cli-to-vite/) published on [VueSchool](https://vueschool.io/) website.

+Here is a list of the essentials which had to be adapted in the `Wegue` code regarding to `Vite` adoption:

+- Transpiling using `Babel` was removed, as support for legacy browsers.
+Configuration files such as `babel.config.js` and `.browserlistrc` have been removed.
+If this was important in your custom app, you can try and install the official [Vite legacy plugin](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy) which will allow you to reintroduce transpiling and polyfilling during the build step.
+- `vue.config.js` file is now replaced by `vite.config.js`.
+Contents and syntax are completely different though so if you had to tune this file for your needs, please refer to the [Configuring Vite official page](https://vite.dev/config/) to find what has to be done.
+- Assets management works differently in `Vite` so you must use root absolute paths instead of relative path starting with `./static` when refering to files present in the `app/static`.
+This can impact your code and your configuration files.
+You can refer to the [app-conf.json file](https://github.com/wegue-oss/wegue/blob/master/app-starter/static/app-conf.json) as an example of how to adapt your asset paths.
+- The command used to run the dev build is now `npm run dev`.
+- A new `npm run preview` command was added which can be used to preview your build locally before uploading it to a server.
+- The main `HTML` template files which were present in the `public` subfolder are now in the root directory of your project.
+Please adapt them to the needs of your Wegue application.
+- If you used custom environment variables that needed to be present inside the produced bundle, you have to rename them so they start with `VITE_` instead of `VUE_APP_`.
+- As strongly recommended in [Vite official docs](https://vite.dev/config/shared-options.html#resolve-extensions), `.vue` files are not resolved anymore if the extension is omitted inside `import` statements.
+You should adapt all your components and unit tests or add `.vue` in the `resolve.extensions` config option in your `vite.config.js` file.

 ### Vue